 For those of us who decide to make our passion for creating a profession, we are faced with even greater challenges.
 Unlike medicine or business or any number of other professions there is no right answer.
 We can’t just go to school and learn specific formulas, practices, or steps.
 Our work is subjective and in most cases our successes are dependent upon satisfying the whims of the unknown viewer.
 By choosing our passions as a profession we take the proverbial leap into the abyss and trust we will be caught.
 As a profession the arts are the very definition of manic.
 We can go from desperation to elation and then back again in a heartbeat.
 There will be hunger, depression, self-doubt, and even hatred of our work as we are forced to question our passion for creating if it can’t pay the bills.
 That is what it means to be an artist, but for those of us that are, we have no other choice.

 As a board member for Backbones, working artist, successful in both commercial and fine art, as well as a former adjunct professor at a private art university, I’ve learned a trick or two and would like to use this forum to start a dialog.
 Over the coming months I’d like to investigate some of the steps we can take to not only make our work better but to get it in front of people who can affect our lives on a most profound level.
 If you are interested in following along with this journey let us know in the comments below and what topics you’d be interested in exploring.
 The more people and more experiences we share, both successes and failures, the stronger this community will be and the greater support we as a group can offer each other.

-If you are so inclined, send us a pict of your latest piece.
+If you are so inclined, send us a picture of your latest piece.
 Whether it’s a painting, photograph, sculpture, woodworking or any other creative pursuit.
 I’d like to have images to feature on the blog and it would be a great first step or even a small part in a multi-pronged campaign to get your work in front of people.
 Submit your photo and bio below to be featured on the blog.